RemyJeancolas/node-typechecker/README.md

 // In this case, the validate() method will throw a ValidationError because the Article 'tags' property is required validate(article, Article);

+// On success, the validate() method will automatically create a valid instance of Article, for example: const data: any = {
+    title: 'Title',
+    content: 'Content',
+    tags: [],
+    authors: []
+};

+const result = validate(data, Article);
+// 'result' is now a valid instance of Article object
 ```

 ##### Automatic validation on function call